BPP-Search: Enhancing Tree of Thought Reasoning for Mathematical Modeling Problem Solving: Dataset Generation

 We further utilize GPT-4o to rephrase each generated question into three semantically equivalent versions to enhance fluency and naturalness.
 This process is supported by a rigorous review framework, comprising manual filtering, GPT-based scoring, and rule-based evaluation, to ensure semantic consistency between the rephrased texts and their corresponding labels.

 Finally, we introduce an iterative strategy for data augmentation by changing parameter data distributions during the initial generation phase.
 This yields a dataset comprising 124 concrete questions and their corresponding models, spanning domains including logistics, scheduling, and networks, of which 77 examples are from the original framework, and 47 are generated through data augmentation.
+Table~\ref{tab:stat_abstract_model} presents the statistical distribution of the key components—sets, parameters, variables, and constraints—in the abstract model of the StructuredOR dataset.
+Table~\ref{tab:values_per_variable} summarizes the number of concrete variables instantiated from each abstract variable, while table~\ref{tab:category_distribution} shows the industry distribution.
+Together, these tables illustrate the dataset's structural diversity and comprehensive domain coverage.

 Appendix~\ref{appendix:OR_dataset} provides an example of a concrete question along with its structured modeling process as the label.
 It also discusses the limitations of other datasets, such as Mamo-ComplexLP~\cite{complexLP}, NL4OPT~\cite{nl4opt}, and IndustryOR~\cite{industryOR}, highlighting their challenges in addressing the complete modeling process.
-Since most datasets, apart from StructuredOR, are incompatible with the schema defined in Appendix~\ref{appendix:convention}, many questions in these datasets cannot be successfully parsed, rendering some examples unusable.
+Since most datasets, apart from StructuredOR, are incompatible with the schema defined in Appendix~\ref{appendix:convention}, some questions in these datasets cannot be successfully parsed, rendering some examples unusable.
 Given the small size of the IndustryOR~\cite{industryOR} dataset, our experiments focus on the StructuredOR, Mamo-ComplexLP, and NL4OPT datasets.